pkulchenko/ZeroBraneStudio/features.md

 **Go to definition**
 Go to a local variable/function definition.
 Navigate back using the history of saved positions.

-**Function outline**
-Review and navigate all functions (and their parameters) defined in the current file, including anonymous ones.

 **Multi-cursor editing**
 Select and edit at multiple cursor positions at the same time using `Ctrl/Cmd-Click` and `Ctrl/Cmd-Select`.